instagibbs/bolts/XX-eltoo-peer-protocol.md

 A sending node:
   - MUST set `last_update_number` to the value of the channel state number of the last pair of update and settlement transactions the node has sent signatures of to its peer.
-  - If it has sent `update_signed_eltoo` on the other peer's turn without receiving `yield`:
+  - If it has sent `update_signed` on the other peer's turn without receiving `yield`:
-    - MUST NOT consider that `update_signed_eltoo` sent when setting `last_update_number`.
+    - MUST NOT consider that `update_signed` sent when setting `last_update_number`.
-  - MUST set `update_signature` to the corresponding channel state update transaction signatures from the `last_update_number`.
+  - MUST set `update_psig` to the corresponding channel state local update transaction partial signature from the `last_update_number`.

 A receiving node:

 Upon reconnection when `channel_reestablish_eltoo` is exchanged by all channel peers:
   - If both local and remote `last_update_number`s are identical:
-    - signatures from the non-turn-taker can be applied to the turn-taker's transaction if not previously received before disconnect
+    - partial signature from the non-turn-taker can be applied to the turn-taker's transaction if not previously received before disconnect
-      - If this signature does not validate, MUST fail the channel
+      - If this final signature does not validate, MUST fail the channel
     - a new turn then starts with the peer with the lesser SEC1-encoded node_id.
   - If the local and remote node's `last_update_number` is exactly one different: